 - Bring a small gift (wine, dessert, flowers)

 This is a strong sign of respect.
+Following Local Etiquette in Prague at homes shows respect and builds trust with locals.

-π The official currency is Czech Koruna (CZK)
+The official currency is Czech Koruna (CZK)

 Using euros: